ebaauw/homebridge-hue/README.md

 Since this is a hobby project, I cannot afford to spend money on devices I won't be using myself, just to integrate them for the benefit of others.
 I am happy to receive small donations in the form of new devices to integrate, or the money to buy these devices myself.
 I am also happy to return the devices afterwards, if you provide the shipping costs.
-Please contact me by email or on Slack for shipping details.
+Please contact me by email or on Discord for shipping details.

 ### Caveats
 The homebridge-hue plugin is a hobby project of mine, provided as-is, with no warranty whatsoever.
 I've been running it successfully at my home for years, but your mileage might vary.
 Please report any issues on [GitHub](https://github.com/ebaauw/homebridge-hue/issues).